OTHER LANE FAMILIES

 They are shown having Dispensation for 3rd & 3rd Degrees of Affinity which means they were related by family in some way.

-of Lisduff as occupying 36 acres of land plus house and offices.
+Griffiths Valuation of 1855 shows Michael Lean (Lane) as occupying 36 acres of land plus house and offices.

 He is sharing facilities with Denis Hogan and Thomas Minihan both of whom had good acreage, houses and offices.